VitaliySynytskyi/CodeFlow/README.md

 # 🛠️ Technology Stack

-- Backend: Flask, Flask-WTF
+- Backend: Flask - is a web development framework that allows for easy creation of web applications with Python.
+Flask-WTF is a Flask extension for working with web forms.
-- Frontend: HTML/CSS, Bootstrap
+- Frontend: HTML/CSS, Bootstrap - are used for creating the user interface and styling the web pages.
-- Database: MySQL
+- Database: MySQL - is a relational database management system used for storing and retrieving data.
-- ORM: SQLAlchemy
+- ORM: SQLAlchemy - is an Object-Relational Mapping library that provides a way to interact with databases using Python objects.
-- Public API:
+- Public API -
-- Azure services:
+- Azure services - refers to cloud computing services provided by Microsoft Azure, which can be used for hosting, storage, and other services.
-- Unit testing framework: Pytest
+- Unit testing framework: Pytest - is a testing framework for Python that allows for easy creation of tests and test suites.
-- Dependency injection: Constructor injection (builtin)
+- Dependency injection: Constructor injection (builtin) - is a design pattern that allows for the injection of dependencies into objects at runtime.
+In this case, constructor injection is built into the project.
-- Swagger UI: flasgger
+- Swagger UI: flasgger - is a tool used for generating interactive API documentation from Swagger-compliant API descriptions.
-- Deployment to Azure: Azure Web App service
+- Deployment to Azure: Azure Web App service - is a platform-as-a-service (PaaS) offering from Microsoft Azure that allows for deployment and scaling of web applications.

 # 📝 Tasks